How to: Elk Hide Tanning with Hair-on

 Materials:

-- Hand sander for optional thinning
+- Hand sander for thinning

 My process: